PlayForm/Run/README.md

 # [Inn] 🍺

-Inn is a tiny Rust utility that lets execute commmands in different folders at the same time.
+Inn is a tiny Rust utility that lets execute commmands in different directories at the same time.

 [Inn]: https://crates.io/crates/innkeeper